 Maybe not any time soon.

-Recent estimates put the total number of tennis players worldwide at 17.9 million.
+Recent estimates put the total number of tennis players in the U.S. at 17.9 million.
 In contrast, pickleball only has 2.5 million.
 Of course, pickleball is only about 50 years old where tennis has had over a century to grow.

 Many players are somewhat happy with pickleball’s niche status, as this not only makes the community feel more tightly-knit, but keeps the game inclusive.
 As pickleball hotbeds become more common they sometimes necessitate a larger division of players, whether through age, gender or talent.